Vincit/objection.js/doc/guide/query-examples.md

 ## Eager loading

-You can fetch an arbitrary graph of relations for the results of any query by chaining the [eager](/api/query-builder/eager-methods.html#eager) method. [eager](/api/query-builder/eager-methods.html#eager) takes a [relation expression](/api/types/#type-relationexpression) string as a parameter.
-In addition to making your life easier, eager queries avoid the "select N+1" problem and provide a great performance.
+You can fetch an arbitrary graph of relations for the results of any query by chaining the [withGraphFetched](/api/query-builder/eager-methods.html#withgraphfetched) or [withGraphJoined](/api/query-builder/eager-methods.html#withgraphjoined) method.
+Both methods take a [relation expression](/api/types/#type-relationexpression) as the first argument.
+In addition to making your life easier, eager loading avoids the "N+1 selects" problem and provide a great performance.

-Because the eager expressions are strings (there's also an optional [object notation](/api/types/#relationexpression-object-notation)) they can be easily passed for example as a query parameter of an HTTP request.
+Because the relation expressions are strings (there's also an optional [object notation](/api/types/#relationexpression-object-notation)) they can be easily passed, for example, as a query parameter of an HTTP request.
 However, allowing the client to execute expressions like this without any limitations is not very secure.
-Therefore the [QueryBuilder](/api/query-builder/) has the [allowGraph](/api/query-builder/eager-methods.html#allowgraph) method. [allowGraph](/api/query-builder/eager-methods.html#allowgraph) can be used to  limit the allowed eager expression to a certain subset.
+Therefore the [QueryBuilder](/api/query-builder/) has the [allowGraph](/api/query-builder/eager-methods.html#allowgraph) method. [allowGraph](/api/query-builder/eager-methods.html#allowgraph) can be used to limit the allowed relation expression to a certain subset.

-By giving the expression `[pets, children.pets]` for [allowGraph](/api/query-builder/eager-methods.html#allowgraph) the value passed to [eager](/api/query-builder/eager-methods.html#eager) is allowed to be one of:
+By giving the expression `[pets, children.pets]` for [allowGraph](/api/query-builder/eager-methods.html#allowgraph) the value passed to [withGraphFetched](/api/query-builder/eager-methods.html#withgraphfetched) is allowed to be one of:

  * `'pets'`
  * `'children'`